Accessing AR and VR

 Tinkercad

 Tinkercad is a free online resource for lessons and software tools to teach students to think and create.
 Through Tinkercad, teachers can access quality lesson plans on Art, Design, Engineering, Language Arts, Math, Science, Social Studies, and Technology.
-Virtual Reality lessons do not have to be accessed through a headset, a desktop computer is sufficient for Tinkercad to teach students to create 3D toys, prototypes, objects, and even Minecraft worlds.
+Virtual Reality lessons do not have to be accessed through a headset, a desktop computer is sufficient for Tinkercad to teach students to create 3D toys, prototypes, objects, and even Minecraft worlds, making it an ideal platform for inquiry based learning in design and engineering.
 By downloading MCEdit, you can get your Tinkercad designs into Minecraft.
 Using Tinkercad students can print 3D designs using their software and a 3D printer; thereby, making their virtual object a reality.

 YouTube